Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "Take off your work glasses for a moment, love," Ricard said, laying an arm around the fox's shoulders.
 Francis leaned into Ricard's side.
 "Just because you see an old house in need of repair doesn't mean someone else can't see much more than that."

 They reached the wooden porch and climbed the steps up.
 The floorboards creaked and shifted slightly under their weight.
 Francis shot Ricard a glance to the effect of 'see what I mean?'.
-Ricard had to lean down slightly to avoid bumping his head against a multitude of glass trinkets and dreamcatchers that hung from the porch ceiling.
+Ricard had to lean down to avoid bumping his head against a multitude of glass trinkets and dreamcatchers that hung from the porch ceiling.
 The veranda, much like the rest of the house, he suspected, was built for a family of shorter people.

 Hesitating for a second, Francis produced a key and unlocked the front door.
 With Ricard's hand against his back, he swung the door open.